btarg/requiem-vault/content/Players/Concepts/Mechanics/Stats.md

 >[!tip] WIS

-Used for Recalling Knowledge of any kind: essentially every Pathfinder 2E knowledge skill rolled into one.
-May also be used in social situations.
+Used for Recalling Knowledge of any kind: essentially every Pathfinder 2E lore skill rolled into one.
+Also useful in social situations.

 ---
 Back to: [[index]]